Toyosi Olusanya: Fleet Town

 In February 2018, Olusanya joined Southern League Division One East club Fleet Town.
 On 3 February, he made his debut in a 3–2 defeat at Uxbridge.
 Olusanya scored his first goal for the club in an 8–1 North Hants Cup win against Tadley Calleva Reserves on 20 February.
 Two weeks later, he scored his first league goal in defeat to Ashford Town and was named Man of the Match.
 Olusanya also scored on his final appearance for the club in a 4–2 victory against Thame United on 17 March.

 Gosport Borough

 On 23 March 2018, Olusanya joined Southern League Premier Division club Gosport Borough.
 He made his début for Gosport as a second-half substitute in a 5–1 defeat at Hereford the following day.

+Billericay Town FC

+Prior to joining Middlesbrough for an undisclosed fee, Olusanya had an amazing pre season with National league side Billericay Town, where he managed to score 8 goals in 3 games.
+He scored a hat-trick in a 4-1 win against Canvey Island, followed by a second hat-trick in a 5-0 win against Needham Market.

 Middlesbrough

 Olusanya joined Championship club Middlesbrough in August 2021.
-On 25 August 2021, he made his debut in the 1-1 draw against Blackburn Rovers at the Riverside Stadium, coming on from the bench after 67 minutes.
+On 25 August 2021, he made his debut in the 1–1 draw against Blackburn Rovers at the Riverside Stadium, coming on from the bench after 67 minutes.
+He featured regularly for the Under 23s before being out of action for four months due to a broken metatarsal.

 St Mirren

 On 17 June 2022, Olusanya joined Scottish Premiership club St Mirren on a two-year deal.

-On 25 January 2023 he joined Scottish Championship club Arbroath on loan until the end of the season.
+On 25 January 2023, he joined Scottish Championship club Arbroath on loan until the end of the season.
+On 1 March 2024, it was confirmed that Olusanya had signed a one-year extension on his contract.

+Houston Dynamo

+On 23 April 2025, Olusanya signed for Major League Soccer side Houston Dynamo for an undisclosed six-figure fee, signing a contract until June 2026 with the option to extend for a further two years.

+Doncaster Rovers loan

+On 30 August 2025, Olusanya joined League One club Doncaster Rovers on loan until 6 January 2026.